 - Interacting with the child’s school and teachers

 The courts will also look closely at each parent’s personal habits.
 Does one parent smoke or drink excessively?
 Is there any history of violence, or excessive discipline or emotional abuse?
 Will the custodial parent allow and encourage a healthy emotional bond between the child and the other parent?
-In Arkansas, judges do not look kindly on “parental alienation,” where a custodial parent belittles or speaks negatively about the other parent to the child.
+In Arkansas, judges do not look kindly on “Maladaptive Gatekeeping,” where a custodial parent belittles or speaks negatively about the other parent to the child.

 After reviewing these types of questions and many others, questions that have nothing to do with gender and little to do with income, the court will decide which parent is more likely to provide a healthy and safe home life for the child.
 Contrary to what many believe, the Court does not allow a child to choose which parent gets custody.
 The parent who is not granted custody is normally awarded visitation that follows the written guidelines published by each Court.